lfromanini/smartcd/README.md

 And `smartcd` will activate and deactivate the virtual environment as soon as it enters or leaves the project folder.

 To avoid potential security breachs, autoexecution must be granted with `smartcd --autoexec="[FILE]"`.
-If file was changed after this command, it must be executed again, otherwise, file will not be executed.
+If file was changed after this command, it must be executed again, otherwise, file will not be executed due to different checksum.
 To stop autoexecution, just remove the file or rename it.

 It is also possible to define and allow global `on_entry` and `on_leave` files.
 They will be executed only if no custom files are registred in the given folder.
 Please, notice that those global files **doesn't** starts with **"." (dot)**.